My optimization principles

 ; it (a) navigates to my bobleesj.github.io

 project path, (b) activates the relevant conda environment, (c) displays the latest commit messages, and (d) opens Visual Studio Code.
-To learn how to set up keyboard shortcuts in your terminal, see How to use keyboard shortcuts in your CLI.
+To learn how to set up keyboard shortcuts in your terminal, see Keyboard shortcut.

 Principle 2.
-Attain maximum result with the same effort.
+Attain maximum output with the same input

 It is common for open-source scientific packages to release a package using the git tag <version>